Scheduled MonumentsEnglandChiswick House

 What is Chiswick House?

-Chiswick House is a Palladian villa built between 1725 and 1729 for Richard Boyle, 3rd Earl of Burlington, in Chiswick, West London.
+Chiswick House is a Palladian villa constructed between 1725 and 1729 for Richard Boyle, 3rd Earl of Burlington, on his estate in Chiswick, west London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002010.

 Who is responsible for protecting Chiswick House?